-Regardless of the actual price of your home protection plan, the cost is well worth it when it comes to protecting your major home systems and appliances.
+Regardless of the actual price of your home protection plan, a home warranty is worth it when it comes to protecting your major home systems and appliances.
 Keep reading to learn what you can expect to pay for a home warranty and which home warranty plan is best for your budget.

 In general, the more appliances and systems that are covered by a home warranty, the more expensive your monthly premium will be.
 Home warranties with lower service claim fees also tend to have higher monthly costs since you pay less per claim.
 So this factor can also affect the monthly cost of your home warranty.